Ashvio/SolarSystemSimulator/README.txt

   Teleport to Planet View
     -Numbers 1-8 correspond to the 8 planets in order -Number 9 corresponds to a view of the inner solar system centered on the sun.
 Good to view Mercury-Mars if interested, and best view for the “realistic” mode (Number 0)
+    -The grave accent key '`' (the one to the left of 1) corresponds to a view of the entire solar system.
+The planets appear very small, so it is best to view after increasing the planet sizes.
     -Highly recommended to pause time to use this feature (otherwise the planet will move out of view quickly)

+The initial view currently just shows the planets through Saturn.
+You can see Uranus and Neptune by zooming out with the 'S'.

+Ashvin and I both completed the eCIS!
+(10 pts)